The Neighborhood of Brameloup

 School School Shops Shops

 As with all the villages in our area, old houses are being renovated and small apartment blocks being built as more people move in, so it is not looking as run-down as when I first moved here.
 The city of Annecy is less than a half hour away, and is developing in our direction, with a giant shopping centre and new hospital complex only 15 minutes from Frangy.
-A new superhighway between Geneva and Annecy is just being completed, which will also improve access to the region and bring more people.
+A new superhighway between Geneva and Annecy was recently completed, which has improved access to the region, bringing more people.

 I am glad that planning restrictions limit new construction to existing villages, and that my side of the river is zoned for nature conservation with no building permitted.
 My green island of calm is reasonably secure.